By Heather Michon |

 Finding the Silver Lining

-Although Everly’s family is extremely grateful this was the biggest complication she had during her first surgery, dealing with her IV infiltration wound was anything but simple.
+Although Everly’s family is extremely grateful this was the biggest complication she had during her first surgery, dealing with their baby’s IV infiltration wound was anything but simple.

 “It’s a big deal to me, because I’m the person who changed the dressing two times a day while she screamed,” her mom says.